zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/workshops/freetier/intro.md

 # Overview

-The labs in this workshop walk you through all the steps to install Oracle GoldenGate Enteprise Manager Plug-in on Marketplace and monitor the Oracle GoldenGate Marketplace Instance using the EM Marketplace Instance.
+The lab in this workshop walks you through all the steps to install Oracle GoldenGate Enteprise Manager Plug-in on Marketplace and monitor the Oracle GoldenGate Marketplace Instance using the Enterprise Manager Marketplace Instance.

-## What is
+Oracle GoldenGate on Oracle Cloud Marketplace (referred to as Oracle GoldenGate Marketplace in this workshop) is the cloud-based version of Oracle GoldenGate and provides the same benefits, scalability, security, and robustness that you can rely on for enterprise replication.

+Oracle Enterprise Manager (EM) 13c is also available as an application on Oracle Cloud Marketplace.
+The application can be used to monitor and manage on-premises or cloud resources, such as Oracle GoldenGate Marketplace (Microservices) targets/instances.

 ## Workshop Objectives
-  - Monitor the OGG Marketplace Instance using the EM Marketplace Instance
+  - Monitor the Oracle GoldenGate Marketplace Instance using the Enterprise Manager Marketplace Instance

 ## Lab Breakdown
     - **Lab 1:** Monitor the Oracle GoldenGate Marketplace Instance using the Enterprise Marketplace Instance.